June home-maintenance checklist

 Early summer chores should get you outdoors: Look for winter damage, ward off mold and rot, sharpen your tools and patrol your home's perimeter for pests and other problems.

-With the start of summer and warmer weather, you can focus most of your maintenance chores outdoors.
+With the start of summer (Bing: When?) and warmer weather, you can focus most of your maintenance chores outdoors.
 First, however, attend to a couple of jobs that will help you stay comfortable and safe inside the house.

 Switch ceiling fan blades